The Ancient Nalanda University of India

 The Building and the Complex

-The architectural remains of the university prove that it was in extremely well planned manner with a wide area.
+The architectural remains of the university prove that it was in an extremely well-planned manner with a wide area.
 It was a wonderful piece of art.

 The beautiful sculptures of Buddha were installed in temples.